Coxsackievirus and adenovirus receptor: Structure

 Human CAR protein has a theoretical molecular weight of 40.0 kDa and is composed of 365 amino acids.
 The human CAR gene (CXADR) is found on chromosome 21.
 Alternative splicing is known to produce at least 2 splice variants known as hCAR1 and hCAR2 and are each composed of at least 7 exons.
 Pseudogenes of this gene are found on chromosomes 15, 18, and 21.

 CAR is a transmembrane bound protein with two Ig-like extracellular domains, a transmembrane domain, a cytoplasmic domain, and two N-linked glycosylation sites.
-CAR contains two disulfide bonded loops (residues 35-130 and 155-220).
+CAR contains two disulfide bonded loops (residues 35–130 and 155–220).
 The N-terminal segment comprises the two extracellular domains (D1 and D2).
 D1 is most distal from the membrane and contains a V/Ig-like fold whereas D2 is more proximal.
 The cytoplasmic tail of CAR contains the amino acids G S I V, which is characterized as a class 1 PDZ-binding motif for interacting with proteins containing PDZ domains.

 The protein is found to be expressed in various regions of the body including the heart, brain, and, more generally, epithelial and endothelial cells.
 Moreover, CAR expression is not found in normal or tumor cell lines.
 Expression of CAR in endothelial cells can be regulated by treatment with drugs.

 Function

-It functions as a homophilic and heterophilic cell adhesion molecule through its interactions with extracellular matrix glycoproteins such as: fibronectin, agrin, laminin-1 and tenascin-R. In addition, it is thought to regulate the cytoskeleton through interactions with actin and microtubules.
-Moreover, its cytoplasmic domain contains putative phosphorylation sites and a PDZ-interaction motif which suggests a scaffolding role.
+It functions as a homophilic and heterophilic cell adhesion molecule through its interactions with extracellular matrix glycoproteins such as: fibronectin, agrin, laminin-1 and tenascin-R.